Zainab is a writer and photographer. Her work often focuses on social commentary and matters to do with women and the youth.

 To give you a little bit of background, let’s go through a few statistics real quick:

-- The number of women that lost their jobs in September 2020 was four times the number of men that were dropped out of the workforce.
+- The number of women that lost their jobs in September 2020 was four times the number of men that were eliminated from the workforce.

 - The reason why a quarter of the total number of women who lost their jobs during the COVID-19 pandemic became unemployed was because they lacked childcare and had to go take care of their children themselves.